seii/fedorawithzfsandluks/README.md

 That's it!
 You should now have a stable ZFS system on your UEFI computer that also uses LUKS encryption on all GPT partitions except `/boot` and `/boot/efi`.
 It's entirely possible to create new pseudo-partitions within that same LUKS encryption by utilizing ZFS datasets, as well.
 Nifty!

-## Extra Tip - ZFS Snapshots To Test New Things:
+## Extra Tip - ZFS Snapshots To Test New Things
 From the csparks guide linked below comes the following suggested procedure for attempting new package installs in Fedora in a way that allows easy rollbacks:
 1. `zfs snapshot $POOL_NAME/ROOT/fedora@somename`
 1. (things go boom)